-This section ties in nicely with engagement amongst your sales folks.
+This section ties in nicely with engagement amongst your sales team.

-So, you need to pull out all the stops to keep your sessions riveting, engaging, and relatable.
-The good news is a lot of the solutions boil down to common sense, and involve you simply asking yourself what you’d want from a session; if you find a task boring and laborious, chances are, your attendees will, too.
+Pull out all the stops to keep your sessions riveting, engaging, and relatable.
+Ask yourself what you’d want from a session; if you find a task laborious, the chances are, your attendees will, too.

-Anecdotes are also a great way to bring an idea or concept to life and make your audience sit up and take notice.
-Sure, you may say your product is the best thing since sliced bread, but you’re bound to sing its praises.
-Use active testimonials to illustrate your point.
+Instead, use active testimonials or customer case studies to illustrate your point.
 Not only will this give you credence, but the chances are they’ll relay this to prospective customers who may need a slight nudge over the line.

-Gamification is also a powerful method used by sales teams, on a global scale.
+Gamification is also a powerful method used by sales teams.
 For example, the top weekly sales rep may be given a $100 Amazon voucher, while the second and third may get $50 and $25, respectively.

 This is a common method used to drive competition, convert leads into customers, and generate revenue.